Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Discussion

 PCA and correlation analysis revealed that many aesthetic measures are indeed redundant, especially among the overlap measures.
 Thus, a small number of well-chosen features can explain much of the variance in user preferences.
 Our comparison of linear combination methods (logistic regression and sequential quadratic programming) confirms that different optimisation objectives yield subtly different rankings, though both approaches consistently identify the most predictive measures.
 Combinations incorporating \MeasureST{}, \MeasureGR{}, \MeasureCR{}, \MeasureENO{}, and \MeasureISO{} consistently achieved the best separation between preferred and unfavoured viewpoints.

 Beyond the numerical results, qualitative feedback reinforced the value of 3D interaction and stereoscopic cues in disambiguating structure, particularly in dense or ambiguous graphs.
-Interestingly, user choices were largely consistent, with no substantial differences between novices and more experienced users, suggesting that certain viewpoints are clearly more effective for most people.
+Interestingly, user choices were largely consistent, with no substantial differences between novices and more experienced users.
 This reinforces the value of identifying general principles for viewpoint preference, as we aimed to do in this work.

 Despite careful design, this study has limitations.
 Although we included a broad sample of graphs and layouts, results may differ for other or more specific datasets.
 Moreover, our participants were primarily novices and generalisation to expert users or larger populations may require further study.
 While we focused on user \textit{preference}, the relationship to task-solving performance remains unclear.
 Thus, future work could build on previously introduced methods to identify aesthetic-optimal viewpoints, incorporating our findings on preference-driven combinations to investigate their effects on task performance.
 Moreover, our analysis has so far treated each viewpoint as static and independent, whereas in real-world use, users navigate through sequences of views.
 Studying viewpoint transitions, stability, and the temporal dynamics of understanding could offer insights into how users mentally assemble spatial structures over time.
 Furthermore, based on our tests with the \MeasureISO{} measure, we see potential for developing new, 3D-specific aesthetic measures that reflect how users perceive graphs in a S3D setup.
 Using our openly accessible dataset, such measures can be evaluated against the user preferences collected in this study.